naninovel/docs/docs/guide/text-printers.md

 # Text Printers

-Text printers are actors used to present self-revealing text messages to the user.
+Text printers are actors used to present text messages, that can be revealed (printed) over time.

 Printers' behavior can be configured using `Naninovel -> Configuration -> Printers` context menu; for available options see [configuration guide](/guide/configuration.md#printers).
 The printers' resources manager can be accessed using `Naninovel -> Resources -> Printers` context menu.